larissayo/starter-hugo-academic/content/post/sarah-kapel-presented-her-research-at-national-saf-convention/index.md

   focal_point: Smart
   preview_only: false
 ---
-E﻿mily presented her original research at an undergraduate research symposium in the library at USU.
-Her successful URCO research grant proposal funded her to do this research.
-Congrats Emily!
+Sarah presented her research on best practices for planting aspen in burned areas at the Society of American Foresters National Convention in Sacramento.